 Mentioned fonts not available

-If the above-mentioned fonts are not available, other fonts should be chosen, which allow the printing of the information related to a given attribute of the messages IE015 in its integral length in the corresponding box of the TAD.
-The chosen fonts should also preferably contrast with the layout of the documents.
+If the above-mentioned fonts are not available, other fonts should be chosen, which allow the printing of the integral information of the IE015 or IE029 for all the boxes of the TAD and TLoI.
+The chosen fonts for the content should also preferably contrast with fonts used for the layout of the forms.

-TAD/TSAD Printing Guidelines during Transitional Period – Correlation Table
+TAD Printing Guidelines XLS data set table

-In principle until the end of the Transitional Period of NCTS (Phase 4 to Phase 5), the current TAD form (NCTS-P4) shall be used.
+The below embedded table provides further information on what and how to print the content of an NCTS transit declaration.

-The below embedded table provides information on how to map the information in case a Customs National Administration already deploys NCTS Phase 5 before the end of the Transitional Period.
+TAD and TLoI layouts

-Because the NCTS-P5 declaration message contains more information than the declaration message of NCTS-P4, some of the information will not be printed during the Transitional Period.
+Below the embedded layouts in Excel form.